SojeongAn/Assignment09/README.md

-# Assignment09
+This script demonstrates binary classification,

-This is my assignment09 of data mining class
+Error is computed by FN, FP, TN, TP.